zuozhenggh/learning-library/solutions-library/netfoundry/setup-zero-trust-network-connectivity/setup-zero-trust-network-connectivity.md

 ## Introduction

-In this lab, you will configure a simple design connecting a Windows client to a web application in Oracle Cloud on a private IPV4 network.
+In this lab you will learn about the building blocks of configuring a NetFoundry network.

 Estimated Lab Time: 90 minutes

 ### Objectives

 In this lab, you will:

+* Learn how to configure a simple network zero trust network.
+* Learn how to connect a Windows client to a web application in Oracle Cloud on a private IPV4 network.

 ![](./images/diag4.png " ")
 1. Create a network
 2. Create a hosted edge router